arushgupta123/arushgupta123/README.md

 - 👋 Hi, I’m @arushgupta123
-- 👀 I’m interested in Making useful websites, and learning new things
+- 👀 I’m interested in Making useful websites, and learning new things and want to learn about apps
 - 🌱 I’m currently learning Phaser JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 I want to learn AI, Robotics, ML, TensorFlow, Phaser, Game Development and related